 There are plenty of solutions for an issue or need, but the key is to evaluate your options and select the most appropriate, positively impactful option whenever possible.

 Jordana Vasquez has experience working with energy efficiency and sustainability measures for the built environment in NYC.
 Trained as an architect, she is passionate about socially-driven multidisciplinary projects that advance green, healthy, equitable, and inclusive environments.
 She is also the Co-Founder of Women of Color/Collective in Sustainability (WOC/CS)– an affinity group spotlighting opportunities for collaboration, connection, resource & mentorship for WOC in sustainability.
-She lives in Hoboken, New Jersey with her partner Mathieu, their dog Jengo and cats Tupac and Notorious B.I.G (affectionately known as Biggie).

 1. Share your favorite energy factoid.